7 Important Factors of PCB Conformal Coating Ideal Thickness

 Conformal Coating Cure Methods

 When it comes to conformal coating, you often hear designers speaking of curing them.
-Curing these coatings is a process that takes place after the completion of coating spray.
+Curing these coatings is a process that takes place after the completion of the coating spray.
 It means the achievement of the full hardness of the conformal coating.
 Complete curing takes place the moment a sheet reaches its maximum chemical and electrical properties.
 With such, a board can now function as desired since there’s complete protection of a circuit board’s components.

 “Why do they come in handy?”
 One might ask.
 Some curing methods are relatively foolproof as they come with the ideal thickness to protect critical parts of a circuit board.
 Some of the most common cure methods include the following: